aiorgdev/claude-plugins/claude-prd/README.md

 You: Users can save URLs and organize them into folders

 Claude: Got it.
 This looks like a medium-complexity feature.
-I'll ask 7 questions to create a solid spec.
+I'll ask 7 questions to create a solid PRD.

 Q2 (2/7): What problem does this solve?
 Not "what it does" - what PAIN does it eliminate?